More than half of states may be undercounting coronavirus cases by not following CDC guidelines - Local News 8

 “There is no place like Yosemite, and we can’t wait to welcome visitors back,” said Acting Superintendent Cicely Muldoon.
 “It’s going to be a different kind of summer, and we will continue to work hand in hand with our gateway communities to protect community health and restore access to Yosemite National Park.”

-As early as Friday, indoor California movie theaters may reopen, according to guidance from the California Department of Public Health (CDPH) released on Monday.
+As early as Friday, indoor California movie theaters may reopen, according to guidance the California Department of Public Health released on Monday.

 Theaters are required to limit attendees to 25% of capacity or a maximum of 100 attendees, whichever is lower.